 Exams Proctored by Professor/TA

-AccessibleNU asks that you proctor for groups of 4 or more students with accommodations.
-AccessibleNU will not ask you to proctor tests for students who are approved for higher level accommodations such as computer use, double time, assistive technology usage, or private testing room.
+AccessibleNU asks that you proctor for more than 3 students with accommodations.
+AccessibleNU will not ask you to proctor tests for students who are approved for higher level accommodations such as computer use for short answer and essay questions, double time, assistive technology usage, special furniture arrangements, or private testing room.

 As soon as you receive the accommodation notification email(s) from AccessibleNU stating testing accommodations have been approved, reserve space to administer accommodated exams.
 Options include: